Blog

 Why This Question Is Harder Than It Sounds

-"Tell me about yourself" is the first question in 90% of IB interviews.
-It feels easy, which is exactly why most candidates botch it.
+"Tell me about yourself" is almost always the first question in an IB interview.
+It feels easy, which is exactly why candidates botch it.
 They either ramble for 3 minutes reciting their CV, or give a 20-second answer that says nothing.

 This question sets the tone for everything that follows.
 A strong answer builds momentum.
 A weak one puts you on the back foot for the rest of the interview.